Course Outline

 • Performance Monitoring.

-• Use the Event Viewer to identify and interpret Windows Logs and Application and Services Logs in a government context.
+• Use the Event Viewer to identify and interpret Windows Logs and Application and Services Logs in government systems.

-• Measure system resource usage and identify component bottlenecks in a government environment.
+• Measure system resource usage and identify component bottlenecks to improve server efficiency for public sector operations.

-This module explains the importance of system updates, how to troubleshoot the Windows Server boot process, and how to implement high availability and recovery technologies to improve system availability in a government setting.
+This module explains the importance of system updates, how to troubleshoot the Windows Server boot process, and how to implement high availability and recovery technologies to enhance system availability in government IT environments.

 Lessons